devottys/cittyscape/README.md

     python3 -m cittyscape

-Use the arrow keys to start moving left or right.
+Use the arrow keys to accelerate left or right.  'q' to quit.